It is important to note that the Cultural Mediations and Technology M.Arch. option is not currently offered.

 The M.Arch.
 (Post-professional) and the Ph.D. programs are for study beyond the professional degree in architecture.
 These programs have been conceived to respond to the needs of graduates with some professional experience who wish to acquire more specialized knowledge in architecture.
 The M.Arch.
 (Post-professional) program reflects a McGill tradition of academic inquiry and research, and provides an opportunity for a select number of students and staff to work together.
 The program is organized in such a way as to meet the needs of the professional practitioner and the researcher, and is intended to extend traditional architectural education as well as address new issues.

 There are two areas of study in the M.Arch.
-(Post-professional) and Ph.D. programs:
+(Post-professional) program:

-Information concerning the duration of programs, documents required of applicants, etc., may be obtained at www.mcgill.ca/architecture.
+Information concerning the Ph.D. program, the duration of all programs offered, documents required of applicants, etc., may be obtained at www.mcgill.ca/architecture.

 Architectural Certification in Canada

 In Canada, all provincial associations recommend a degree from an accredited professional degree program as a prerequisite for licensure.
 The CACB, which is the sole agency authorized to accredit Canadian professional degree programs in architecture, recognizes two types of accredited degrees: the Bachelor of Architecture and the Master of Architecture.
 A program may be granted a six-year, three-year, or two-year term of accreditation, depending on its degree of conformance with established educational standards.